YvesCousteau/Books/neovim.md

 	* `^`: to go at the first non blank character of the line :grey_exclamation:
 	* `-`: up on the first non blank character of the line :grey_exclamation:
 	* `+`: down on the first non blank character of the line :grey_exclamation:
-	* `G`: go to the last non blank line :exclamation:
-	* `gg`: go to the first non blank line :exclamation:
 	* `{0-*}`: go to the line :exclamation:
 	* `CTRL-O`: go to older position in jump list :exclamation:
 	* `CTRL-I`: go to newer position in jump list :exclamation: